This article was last updated on: October 2018

-There was a conveyor belt beside immigration, and right in front the check-in counters.
-This didn’t pose any problem, since there were flights going in or out in the Airport, but not both things at once.
+There was a conveyor belt beside immigration, and right in front of it were the check-in counters.
+This didn’t pose any problem, since there were flights going either in or out in the Airport, but not both things at the same time.
 So they adapted the space to whatever was happening at any given moment.

 In part, it’s due to issues in generation.
 But also in part because the distribution infrastructure is quite obsolete and would benefit from some maintenance.